-The major purpose of this publication is to present an annotated bibliography of papers resulting from Federal investigations on the Great Lakes fish and fisheries since the formal initiation of a continuing research program by the Fish and Wildlife Service. $\underline{l}/$ It is believed that this purpose can be served best by prefacing that bibliography with a brief account of the origins of Great Lakes Fishery Investigations, of the circumstances that have guided their course, and of the scientists who have participated in the several studies.
+The major purpose of this publication is to present an annotated bibliography of papers resulting from Federal investigations on the Great Lakes fish and fisheries since the formal initiation of a continuing research program by the Fish and Wildlife Service. $\frac{1}{}$ It is believed that this purpose can be served best by prefacing that bibliography with a brief account of the origins of Great Lakes Fishery Investigations and of the circumstances that have guided their course.

 Great Lakes Fishery Investigations, with John Van Oosten as the first Chief, was established in 1927.
 This establishment did not mark the actual beginning of modern research on the Great Lakes fisheries, for Walter N. Koelz (who resigned in 1927) had been on the staff of the Division of Scientific Inquiry (now the Branch of Fishery Biology) since 1918 and Van Oosten since 1920.
-The term, "program" can hardly be applied to the early investigations that started in 1918.
-Actually, the Federal contribution amounted to little more than grants-in-aid to the personal and largely independent researches of Koelz on the taxonomy of Great Lakes coregonids and of Van Oosten on the life histories of the lake herring and whitefish.
-(The work of this period led nevertheless to three monumental contributions to fishery literature--Koelz' (1929) monograph on the coregonids of the Great Lakes and Van Oosten's papers on the scales of whitefish of known age (1923) and on the life history of the lake herring of Lake Huron (1929).)
+The term, "program", can hardly be applied to the early investigations that started in 1918.
+Actually, the Federal contribution amounted to little more than grants-inaid to the personal and largely independent researches of Koelz on the taxonomy of Great Lakes coregonids and of Van Oosten on the life histories of the lake herring and whitefish.
+The work of this period led nevertheless to three monumental contributions to fishery literature --Koelz' (1929) monograph on the coregonids of the Great Lakes and Van Oosten's papers on the scales of whitefish of known age (1923) and on the life history of the lake herring of Lake Huron (1929).

-Born in the crisis arising from the disappearance of the Lake Erie cisco, Great Lakes Fishery Investigations has forever since experienced the varying fortunes that inevitably befall an organization whose very life depends on the existence of emergencies that cry for attention.2/ Seldom has money been adequate to the task assigned; commonly it was supplemented by funds from State and private agencies interested in particular problems; never could long-term researches be set up that would contribute to a fundamental understanding of the fish populations and of the factors that control their level of productivity.
+Born in the crisis arising from the disappearance of the Lake Erie cisco, Great Lakes Fishery Investigations has forever since experienced the varying fortunes that inevitably befall an organization whose very life depends 1/ To avoid confusion the title Fish and Wildlife Service will be employed throughout this discussion even though the joining of the Bureau of Fisheries and the Bureau of Biological Survey to form the Service did not take place until 1940. on the existence of emergencies that cry for attention.^{2/} Seldom has money been adequate to the task assigned; commonly it was supplemented by funds from State and private agencies interested in particular problems; never until most recently could long-term researches be set up that would contribute to a fundamental understanding of the fish populations and of the factors that control their level of productivity.